Tsingis/telegram-bot/README.md

 **Current features:**

 - F1 results, standings and upcoming race
-- NHL results, standings (both driver and team), upcoming matches, players' stats after each round by nationality, player's season stats and playoffs bracket
+- NHL results, standings (both driver and team), upcoming matches, players' stats after each round by nationality or team, player's season stats and playoffs bracket
 - Weather info with given location by using Google Geocoding and Dark Sky API
 - Random picture with Google Custom Search Engine by keyword for giggles